Mariners vs. Braves Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Ty France and others in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Friday at 7:20 PM ET.
+Player prop betting options for Ronald Acuna Jr., Ty France and others are available in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Saturday, starting at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!